smdogroup/tacs/docs/source/examples/Example-Beam_Optimization.rst

           # Connect dv component to input of structural scenario
           self.connect("dv_struct", "tip_shear.dv_struct")

-This function assigns new values to the design variables and then evaluates the objective and constraint functionals.
+At this point we setup the OpenMDAO ``Problem`` class that we will use to perform our optimization.
+We assign our ``BeamModel`` to the problem class and set ``ScipyOptimizeDriver``.
+We define our design variables, constraint, and objective.
+Finally we run the problem driver to optimize the problem.

 .. code-block:: python

   # Instantiate OpenMDAO problem
   prob = om.Problem()
-  prob.model = Top()
+  prob.model = BeamModel()
   model = prob.model

   # Declare design variables, objective, and constraint